kthadikaran/ansible/README.md

 A playbook is a set of instructions which is called as task or play that define how tasks are to be executed on remote hosts or a group of host machines.

 - Playbooks: A List of plays.
-- Plays: Task
+- Plays: Task.
-- Task: Calling the ansible module.
+- Task: Invoking the ansible module.

 Ansible Roles:
  Roles let you automatically load related vars_files, tasks, handlers, and other Ansible artifacts based on a known file structure.
 Once you group your content in roles, you can easily reuse them and share them with other users.